hassanadil1/Panora/requirements/front_end_req.md

 # Project Overview
-Realtor'sHub is a real estate management platform that connects property sellers with potential buyers.
+Panora is a real estate management platform that connects property sellers with potential buyers.
 Sellers can list properties with detailed information while buyers can browse, search, and directly contact property owners.
 Future expansions will include rental management and virtual auction features.

 ## Property Management Flow
 flowchart TD